 IMPORTANT CAUTION: Going off my prescribed psychotropic medications was a horrible, mind-warping, life-threatening experience when I did it too fast.
 I finally succeeded in getting off the Rx drugs by doing an ultra-slow taper, taking almost a year to gradually cut my doses by a tiny “flea bite” amount, then holding at that level for at least a couple of weeks before tapering down any further.
 I do not recommend anyone going off their medication without close supervision and the knowledgeable care of a good, medically licensed physician.
 To do otherwise can have deadly consequences!

 Some people may do better taking a prescribed psychotropic.
 My husband, who has PTSD from combat in Vietnam, seems to do better on an antidepressant — although he struggles with the unfortunate side effects of obesity, lethargy, and a deadening of his emotions.
 Still, he believes the trade-off is worth it.

-I do take some non-prescription vitamins and minerals (vitamins D3, K2, and calcium), the powerful antioxidant grape seed extract (which may be why people say I look much younger than my age), and flaxseed and mercury-free fish oil, which seems to work great for stabilizing my moods.
+I do take some non-prescription vitamins and minerals (vitamins D3 and K2), the powerful antioxidant grape seed extract (which may be why I feel so much younger than my age), and flaxseed and mercury-free fish oil, which seems to work great for stabilizing my moods.
 My favorite supplement supplier is Puritans Pride.

 In addition to my health supplements, I drink plenty of filtered water, I don’t smoke, and I don’t drink alcohol.
 Most days, I try to eat a balanced, mostly non-processed food diet, with more nuts, fish, and free range eggs for protein, than red meat.
 (I really should eat more vegetables though, lol.)